Despite COVID-19, South Africa to hold key local polls - NewsBreak

 Despite COVID-19, South Africa to hold key local polls

-JOHANNESBURG -- After uncertainty if COVID-19 would force South Africa to postpone local government elections, the courts have ruled that the crucial polls should move ahead.
+JOHANNESBURG — (AP) — After uncertainty if COVID-19 would force South Africa to postpone local government elections, the courts have ruled that the crucial polls should move ahead.

 Despite concerns about political rallies spreading the disease, South Africa's courts ruled earlier this month that the Independent Electoral Commission should hold the polls on November 1.